How much the Samsung Z Fold 5, Z Flip 5, Tab S9 series and Galaxy Watch 6 series cost in Canada

 Tab S9 series

 Samsung Tab S9 series offers three new tablets, namely the Tab S9, the Tab S9+ and the Tab S9 Ultra.
 The tablets are available in ‘Beige’ and ‘Graphite’ colourways.
+The LTE version of all Tab s9 devices will not be sold in Canada.

 Below is the pricing for all versions of the Tab S9: